-This blog is mostly about food.
-As the subtitle says, it’s about ‘the food we eat and the tables we share.’
-It’s recipes, reflections and quotes, suggestions for reading and good places to eat.
-Underneath it all is a deep sense that the business of eating is about far more than good taste.
+It’s been 10 years since I began this blog.
+As the subtitle says, it’s mostly about food, ‘the food we eat and the tables we share.’
+It’s an idiosyncratic thing, an odd collection of recipes, reflections and quotes, suggestions for reading and good places to eat.
+Underneath is a deep sense that eating is about more than good taste.

 I am a religious person.
-Not just in some cultural, nominal sense.
+No surprise there.
+But not just in some cultural, nominal sense.
 It runs deep.
 The older I get the more I understand my faith as part of who I am.
 It’s more identity than belief.
-It’s not so much a creed — a set of propositions or doctrines — as it is a way of living.
+It’s not so much a creed as it is a way of living.
 Personally, I’ve found in the story of Jesus the inspiration to live differently.
-It’s about life as a table — a table full of good food and company; a shared place of grace, community, forgiveness and belonging.
+The best image I have to understand my faith is as a table — a table of nourishment, meaning and good company; a shared and open place of grace and belonging.

 Sara Miles, Take this Bread: A Radical Conversion, New York: Ballantine Books, 2007.

 Image: ‘Grace Before Meat’ by Jan Steen (1660)